tldr-pages/tldr/pages/linux/loadkeys.md

 `loadkeys --parse`

-- Suppress all normal output:
+- Load the keymap suppressing all output:

 `loadkeys --quiet`